Dustsix/WWWD-PSMC/README.md

 This uses the sorted bam file and WWWD reference genome, generates an mpileup using samtools, calls the consensus sequence with bcftools, and then filters and converts the consensus to fastq format, writing the results for each chromosome to a separate fastq file.

+```
+example:
+ samtools mpileup -C50 -uf ref.fa aln.bam | bcftools view -c -  | vcfutils.pl vcf2fq -d 10 -D 100 | gzip > diploid.fq.gz

  samtools:
-  -Q and -q in mpileup determine the cutoffs for baseQ and mapQ -v tells mpileup to produce vcf output, and -u says that should be uncompressed -f is the reference fasta used (needs to be indexed) -r is the region to call the mpileup
+  --Q and -q in mpileup determine the cutoffs for baseQ and mapQ
+  --v tells mpileup to produce vcf output, and -u says that should be uncompressed
+  --f is the reference fasta used (needs to be indexed)
+  --r is the region to call the mpileup

 bcftools:
-  -c calls a consensus sequence from the mpileup using the original calling method
+  --c calls a consensus sequence from the mpileup using the original calling method

 vcfutils.pl:
-  -d and -d determine the minimum and maximum coverage to allow for vcf2fq, anything outside that range is filtered -Q sets the root mean squared mapping quality minimum
+  --d and -d determine the minimum and maximum coverage to allow for vcf2fq, anything outside that range is filtered

-```
-example:
- samtools mpileup -C50 -uf ref.fa aln.bam | bcftools view -c -  | vcfutils.pl vcf2fq -d 10 -D 100 | gzip > diploid.fq.gz
+  --Q sets the root mean squared mapping quality minimum

 WWWD example:
  samtools mpileup -C50 -uf WWWD.1.fasta ./4905-CB-0004/WWWD_510_sorted.bam | bcftools call -c - | vcfutils.pl vcf2fq -d10 -D100 | gzip > WWWD510.diploid.fq.gz